88Alex/spruce/Api.md

 `output msg`

 Outputs the message.
 The message can be any type.
-If it is a class other than String, its string equivaleng is printed.
+If it is a class other than String, its string equivalent is printed.

 ### Input Function